The marine facility shop building is 265 feet long and 70 feet deep on the main floor. This 18,500 square feet is divided into:

 - The shop also maintains eight portable marine cranes with either a 1,000 or 2,000 pound capacity.
 Six plug in electrically and two need a hydraulic hook up.

-The MarFac shop is also the West Coast depository for new UNOLS wire.
+The MarFac shop is also the West Coast depository for the UNOLS Oceanographic Wire Pool.
 A large supply of used, standard-sized oceanographic wire is maintained at the facility.
-A small supply of stock and hardware is kept in the shop, but a vast network of suppliers is just a phone call away.